xugeaneeu/TVM2025-public/lab04/README.md

 1. Implement an AST by defining types for all the expression kinds in [ast.ts](src/ast.ts).
 The root type should be named `Expr`, rest is up to the student discretion.
 2. Implement a semantic action `parse()` at [parser.ts](src/parser.ts) that converts the parse result provided by the Ohm library into this AST
 3. Implement a wrapper function `parseExpr(string)` at [parser.ts](src/parser.ts) that passes the input string through the grammar and builds the AST using the semantic action mentioned above.
-4. Implement a "reverse" of the parse process in the function named 'printExpr' defined in the [printExpr.ts](src/printExpr.ts)
+4. Implement a "reverse" of the parse process in the function named `printExpr` defined in the [printExpr.ts](src/printExpr.ts)

 ## Evaluation